Elena-Qiu/DynWork/README.md

 ## Prerequisite

-This code requires `Python 3.8`
+This repo requires `Python 3.8`

-The packages are included in `requirments.txt`
+The package requirements are stated in `requirments.txt`

 ## Trace